i1li/punytag/README.md

 # Punytag

-Punytag is a tool that adds 2 columns to your [Namebase](https://namebase.io) or [Bobwallet](https://github.com/kyokan/bob-wallet) export file, which displays tags and unicode names (emojis or foreign characters).
+Punytag is a tool that adds 2 columns to your [Namebase](https://namebase.io) or [Bob Wallet](https://github.com/kyokan/bob-wallet) export file, which displays tags and unicode names (emojis or foreign characters).
 Sort your portfolio easier with punycode status and basic tags for Handshake domain names.
 (HNS is root.
 If it's not in the rootzone, it's not web3.)

 ## Features

-- Adds columns for "unicode" and "tags" to Namebase export files.
+- Adds columns for "unicode" and "tags" to Namebase or Bob Wallet export file.
 - Identifies punycode status as IDNA, Alt, or invalid.
 - Provides basic tags for domain names.